bsc-pm/nanos6/README.md

 Also the `NANOS6_VERBOSE_DUMP_ONLY_ON_EXIT` can be set to `1` to delay the output to the end of the program to avoid getting it mixed with the output of the program.

-### Sample-based profiling

-To enable sample-based profiling, run the application with the `NANOS6` envar set to `profile`.

-In this mode, the runtime records backtraces of the threads up to a given depth and with a given frequency.
-These parameters can be set through the following envars:

-<table><tbody><tr><td> <strong>Name</strong> </td><td> <strong>Default value</strong> </td><td> <strong>Description</strong>
-</td></tr><tr><td> <em>NANOS6_PROFILE_NS_RESOLUTION</em> </td><td> 1000 </td><td> Sampling interval in nanoseconds
-</td></tr><tr><td> <em>NANOS6_PROFILE_BACKTRACE_DEPTH</em> </td><td> 4 </td><td> Number of stack frames to collect (excluding inlines) in each sample.
-</td></tr><tr><td> <em>NANOS6_PROFILE_BUFFER_SIZE</em> </td><td> 1000000000 </td><td> Number of sampling events to preallocate together in a chunk.
-The default value corresponds to 1 second of samples.
-</td></tr></tbody></table>

-At the end of the execution, the runtime generates four files that contain entries sorted by decreasing frequency.
-Their first column contains the sample count, and the rest, the actual entry values.
-Their contents are the following:

-__line-profile-PID.txt__: Source code lines

-__function-profile-PID.txt__: Function names

-__inline-profile-PID.txt__: Function names and source code lines including inlines
-> Since the sampling is performed over the return addresses in the stack, if the compiler performs inlining, a given address can correspond to several functions.
-This file shows for the number of samples that have the same associated source code lines.

-__backtrace-profile-by-line-PID.txt__: Function names and source code lines including inlines of a full backtrace
-> Shows the number of samples that have a full backtrace that corresponds to the same exact source code lines.

-__backtrace-profile-by-address-PID.txt__: Function names and source code lines including inlines of a full backtrace
-> Shows the number of samples that have a full backtrace with the same exact return addresses.

-When compiling, Mercurium performs transformations to the original source code.
-At this time, Mercurium cannot preserve the original source code lines and function names.
-Hence, the outputs of the profiler are based on the transformed code.
-However, the transformed source code can be preserved by passing the `-keep` parameter to Mercurium.

-Mercurium generates additional functions that wrap the task code.
-These appear in the backtraces and their names begin with `nanos6_ol_` and `nanos6_unpack_` and are followed by a number.

 ### Obtaining statistics

 To enable collecting statistics, run the application with the `NANOS6` envar set to either `stats` or `stats-papi`.